 - Surveys and customer satisfaction feedback

-To protect our business we don't publish further details (like names) of our data processors.
+To protect our business we don't publish further details (like names) of our processors.
 If you'd like to know more about our processing and whom we share your personal data with, please contact us.

 Transfer of personal data outside the EU/EEA